Chapter 1: Childhood

 Going back to the vocation, YES: I studied Audiovisual Direction, I worked as an intern in Madrid and also in Italy (with a Leonardo da Vinci grant), I worked in a several non-audiovisual jobs, I went to Guatemala to work with children and to live in the middle of the jungle, I returned to Spain with the idea of going back to Guatemala to make documentaries, I continued working in non-audiovisual jobs, I took many courses on film edition, post-production, advertisement, interpretation, actors direction, production, etc. and then, at last, I started working in an audiovisual job: I started working on film production!

 From that moment on I have worked at many production departments and production companies related to cinema, TV, documentaries, publicity, music videos, corporative contents, etc.

-Nowadays, I am part of several advertisement production companies like TINGLAO PRODUCCIONES, GOTHAM FILMS or PÚLGIL FILM, and also combine my freelance production work with my own projects, in which I write, direct and produce, under the brandname La Última Chica, making several projects like I AM THE DARK, DEEP BLUE, ADAM PEIPER or FOREVER YOUNG, among others.
-Now I´m working in the shortfilm No podrás volver nunca and in the feature film La Casa -that obtained a Script Grant of the Comunity of Madrid in 2017 and was selected to participate in MADRIDCREALAB 2018-, and also I work in the script of the shortfilm El placer más absoluto, in the treatment of the feature film No podrás volver nunca and in the series Lady R. All of these projects are relate to my favorite genres: fantastic, sci-fi and horror.
+Nowadays, I combine my freelance production work with my own projects, in which I write, direct and produce, under the brandname La última chica (final girl), making several projects like YOU WILL NEVER BE BACK, I AM THE DARK, DEEP BLUE, ADAM PEIPER or FOREVER YOUNG, among others.
+Now I´m working in the feature film The house -that obtained a Script Grant of the Comunity of Madrid in 2017 and was selected to participate in MADRIDCREALAB-, and also I work in the script of the feature film Las Bestias and in the series project Lady R. All of these projects are relate to my favorite genres: fantasy, sci-fi and horror.